deiflou/colorizer/README.md

 # colorizer

+LazyBrush implementation in C++.
+This includes:
+* A generic lazybrush algorithm
-LazyBrush implementation in C++ and Qt that tries to speed up the computations by partitioning the image space with a grid of quadtrees
+* A colorization context that tries to speed up the computations by partitioning the image space with a grid of quadtrees

-## Colorizer app usage
+## Grid of quadtrees colorizer app usage

 ### I/O Section
 * **Open Image** button: opens a new image